“My Friend Became a Liberal and Now Refuses to Talk to Me”

 Also, since you presumably live in the same area as Sarah, I’m not sure why not being about to go to her house for a month was a big deal.
 I assume she can go to your house, you two can go out other places, and the other 11 months of the year, her home is open.

-I think a lot of folks on your side of the political spectrum felt a sense of relief when Trump was elected because it became less “taboo” to express certain beliefs.
+I think a lot of folks on your side of the political spectrum feel a sense of relief that Trump is president because it’s less “taboo” to express certain beliefs.
 But there’s always consequences to expressing them.
 First Amendment gives you a right to say things, but not a right to expect that there will be no negative consequences to expressing something that other people don’t like.

 Things to do: If you know her well enough, drop some food off leading up to the birth that they can just reheat.
 Text, and offer your services to help keep the house clean, or do laundry things like that.
 But this is if you don’t think she has people already doing that.